Phase Three Of Treatment

 Patients with active gum disease or untreated cavities should resolve those issues first.

-Dr. Polina Ingberman, DDS, is the founder of Brace Central and She has treated Brooklyn patients for over a quarter century and personally fits or supervises every retainer placement.
+Dr. Polina Ingberman, DDS, is the founder of Brace Central and She has treated Brooklyn patients for a quarter of a century.
+A retainer consultation covers:

 • A bite assessment and review of any current retainer wear